-Hawaii Magazine recently took a poll and published their list of the top five beaches on Maui.
+Hawaii Magazine took a poll and published their list of the top five beaches on Maui.
 While it’s a great list, we’re going to re-order it… and swap in a couple of our favorites.

 First, here are the results of the Hawaii Magazine readers poll: